jim-my/pipetint/CONTRIBUTING.md

-# Contributing to Tinty
+# Contributing to PipeTint

-Thank you for your interest in contributing to Tinty!
+Thank you for your interest in contributing to PipeTint!
 This document provides guidelines and instructions for contributing.

 ---